_Last updated: May 2026._

 Best invoice app

 For billing-specific workflows, AceWatt's invoicing feature converts approved estimates into invoices without re-entering data.
+For a detailed comparison of standalone vs. CRM-connected billing tools, see our guides to electrician invoice software and the best electrician invoicing apps for 2026.

 Best electrical calculator app